-An estimated total of \$261,758.87 is available to be used for eligible CDBG capital housing projects.
+An estimated total of \$282,067.37 will be available for eligible CDBG capital housing projects.
 This consists of FY 25-26 funding and unexpended funding from prior years.
 City staff conducted extensive outreach and the NOFA/RFP was sent to over 250 contacts in the affordable housing community.
-The City received one application in this category totaling \$107,500.00.
-The City recommends awarding the excess of funds, or approximately \$174,517.37, to the Charities Housing Mary Ave project.
+The City received one application in this category totaling \$107,500.00 from Rebuilding Together Silicon Valley.
+The Housing Commission recommends awarding the excess of funds, or approximately \$174,567.37, to the Charities

+Housing Mary Ave project.
 The award is specifically for public infrastructure site work to reconfigure areas currently in the public right away necessary for the development of affordable housing.
 This includes but is not limited to redevelopment of the sidewalk, street parking spaces, bike lanes, curbs, and gutters.
-The Mary Ave award will be contingent on Charities Housing completing the necessary NEPA Environmental review for the project.
-The contingence will also include the ability of Charities Housing to satisfy the City's requirement to spend down funds in accordance with HUD CDBG timeliness guidelines.
-If at any point in time, the City finds it necessary to reallocate the funds, either for an immediate drawdown or because the Mary Ave project is unable to acquire planning entitlement, the City will reserve the right to complete a Substantial Amendment to the FY 25-26 Annual Action Plan and will award the funds to the City Public Works Department for an applicable project.
+The Mary Ave funding award will be contingent on Charities Housing completing the necessary National Environmental Policy Act (NEPA) environmental review for the project.
+The contingence will also include the ability of Charities Housing to satisfy the City's requirement to spend-down funds in accordance with HUD CDBG timeliness guidelines.
+If at any point in time the City finds it necessary to reallocate the funds, either for an immediate draw-down or because the Mary Ave project is unable to acquire planning entitlements, the City will reserve the right to complete a Substantial Amendment to the FY 25-26 Annual Action Plan and will award the funds to the City Public Works Department for an applicable project.
 Funding recommendations are listed in the table below.

-1 CDBG Capital Housing Projects FY 25-26 Application Summary Funds Available Funding Requests Funding Award FY 24-25 Funding Allocations a Rebuilding Together Silicon Valley- Homeowner Repair and Rehabilitation Program \$107,500.00 \$107,500.00 \$96,237.55 b Charities Housing - Mary Ave \$174,517.37 \$174,517.37 \$0 Sub-Total \$282,017.37 \$282,017.37 \$282,017.37 \$96,237.55
+1 CDBG Capital Housing Projects FY 25-26 Application Summary Funds Available Funding Requests Funding Award FY 24-25 Funding Allocations a Rebuilding Together Silicon Valley- Homeowner Repair and Rehabilitation Program \$107,500.00 \$107,500.00 \$96,237.55 b Charities Housing - Mary Ave \$174,567.37 \$174,567.37 \$0 Sub-Total \$282,067.37 \$282,067.37 \$282,067.37 \$96,237.55